districtr/districtr/docs/03toolsplugins/toolsplugin.md

   - Contiguity Check and VRA does not apply in `community` mode
   - Menu words are chosen on `community` type
   For VRA
-   - The`showVRA` option is defined twice.
-The `VRAEffectiveness` module is loaded if `vra` mode is applied.
+   - The `VRAEffectiveness` module is loaded if `vra` mode is applied.
-- Since the `Toolbar` is created in `Editor` after the `State` object is created and `Menu` only relies on problem/context `State` to provide a list of menu options, should Menu functionality be separated out into a different file?
+- `Menu` and its functions does so much, it should have its own dedicated file.
+It only relies on problem/context `State` to provide a list of menu options.

 # #